 Without giving your deep core attention you can also end up with core issues and pelvic floor dysfunction even with a 6 pack (RA).
 As per this image below this woman has abdominal separation despite having a strong and toned upper core or RA (rectus abdominus).
 Learn more about the facts of diastatis recti here.

 Remember – just because you can’t see your deep core…(like an apple core) doesn’t mean you should ignore it !

 Want to dive a bit deeper ?

-Registrations are now open for my ULTIMATE PREGNANT CORE online course.
-Learn with me each week for 8 weeks how to train your core safely and effectively during pregnancy with TOTAL BODY WORKOUTS, to improve your birth, recovery and be ready for the challenges of early motherhood.
+Registrations are now open for my my online pregnancy and postpartum membership THE BFAB METHOD.
+Learn with me how to train your core safely and effectively during pregnancy with TOTAL BODY WORKOUTS, to improve your birth, recovery and be ready for the challenges of early motherhood.
 Find out more.